kotelnikov/mgos_telegram/README.md

 Argument | Description
 ------------ | -------------
-`event_data` | With this argument you have to pass the data for parsing.
+`event_data` | With this argument you have to pass the massage data for parsing.

 ### C usage